denisved/algo_labs/README.md

-# LAB №1.
-QuickSort
+# LAB №2.
+HashTable
 <h2>Requirements:</h2>
-<h3>Результат має виводити:</h3>

-●	назва алгоритму
+●	Insert method

-●	час роботи
+●	Search method

-●	кількість операцій порівняння, які були виконані в процесі роботи алгоритму

-●	кількість операцій обміну, які були виконані в процесі роботи алгоритму

-●	результати сортування
+●	Delete method

-●	код має вміти сортувати як за зростанням. так і за спаданням

-<h3>Ваш код має бути покритий тестами, які перевіряють:</h3>

-●	сортування вхідного масиву

-●	сортування за зростанням посортованого масиву  за зростанням

-●	сортування за зростанням посортованого масиву  за спаданням

-●	сортування за спаданням посортованого масиву  за зростанням

-●	сортування за спаданням посортованого масиву  за спаданням
+●	The code should be covered by unittests that test the methods of your data structure

 <h2>How to run</h2>

-_To download repository:_ `git clone https://github.com/denysvedernikov02/algo_labs.git -b lab1`
+_To download repository:_ `git clone https://github.com/denysvedernikov02/algo_labs.git -b lab2`

-_To run tests:_ `py -m unittest quicksort_test.Test`
+_To run tests:_ `py -m unittest test.Test`

 **To run lab:**

 ●	`cd algo_labs`

-●	`py main.py`
+●	`py hash_table.py`